ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ### Service container configuration

-To be able to declare a `FieldType`, you need to have [registered bundle in your application kernel](http://symfony.com/doc/master/book/page_creation.html#the-bundle-system).
+To be able to declare a Field Type, you need to have [registered bundle in your application kernel](http://symfony.com/doc/master/book/page_creation.html#the-bundle-system).

 This bundle needs to expose some configuration for the service container somehow (read [related Symfony documentation](http://symfony.com/doc/master/book/service_container.html#importing-other-container-configuration-resources))